 Peter Abbott, manager of tourism services at the council, told Guardian Australia: “The dogs protect the penguins and allow their numbers to naturally rebound.
 They’ve worked very well but it’s run on the smell of an oily rag.
 We don’t get state or federal funding.”

-The maremma sheepdog is indigenous to central Italy and is typically used to protect sheep against wolf attacks.
+The maremma sheepdog is indigenous to central Italy and is typically used as a protection dog to protect sheep against wolf attacks.
 Other similar breeds include the Akbash dog of Turkey, the Tatra of Poland and the Pyrenean mountain dog.

 Not only do maremmas make great guard dogs, they’re also brilliant as companion dogs as well – as long as they have enough space to run around.
 They’re very gentle but protective when needed and while they may bond well with their owners, it’s likely that they may well show hostility towards other people so if you do decide to go for this breed as a potential security dog, make sure you’re aware and prepared for this.